debjitpaul/Machine-Learning-Tools-on-Iris-Dataset/README.md

 # Machine Learning Models-on-Iris-Dataset
-Implementation of SVM
+1)Implementation of SVM

-Implementation of Logistic Regression
+2)Implementation of Logistic Regression

-Visiualize and Analysis of Iris Dataset
+3)Visiualize and Analysis of Iris Dataset

 ## Tool Used:
-Python
+1)Python

-scklearn
+2)scklearn